DeepanshuSarawagi/AWS/13-Architecture/AmazonKinesis.md

 The data which is stored in this layer is done by Amazon Kinesis Data Streams which is called as Producer.

  - Inside Kinesis Data Streams, data can be stored but it cannot be modified.
-Hence, the data is immutable.
+Hence,the data is immutable.
 However, the data can expire.
  - As of today, the Kinesis Data Stream can store data starting from 24 hours upto 365 days.
  - It is a high speed storage buffer.
  - Multiple applications at the same time can consume from same stream.